Hello! This is Kaz. Thanks for visiting this website.

 My teaching continues to improve all the time.
 I still read business magazines every week, and whenever I learn something from a successful company, I try to incorporate it into my teaching.
 For example, the other day I learned about how Disneyland Tokyo has been a great success for more than 30 years.
 And so, I’ve applied their very successful method to my teaching.

 As long as I can keep learning from my students and successful companies, I’m confident that I will always be able to provide the best Go teaching service possible.

 When I teach Japanese players, I always give problems along with a game record and a commentary.
 Even when I did 17 simuls every week, I managed to keep doing that.
+(Soon many of them started recording their games by themselves.
+I was lucky.)
 If you take a lesson in Japan, you will find that no Go teachers offer a game record or a commentary.
 Nor do they give you any problems after the lesson.

 I was probably the first Go teacher to start that in Japan, and I still do that.
 I do that because unless adult students review their lessons, they will not learn from them.
 Children can remember all the commentaries and variations after a game with a Go teacher or a pro and retain them for many years without recording them.
 However, my teaching experience tell me that adults cannot remember them.
 This is why I record all the games, write commentaries, and give problems.

 (When I was doing a 17 simuls every week, I taught more than 50 adult players in total, mostly retirees, every week at a Go school, and recorded more than 30 games.
 During that time, I began to see various common amateur mistakes.
 Then I started thinking how to correct the mistakes.
 I did that for 5 years.